-This is an old post that has been updated to reflect changes in the beginning of the year due to social distancing during in person and synchronous teaching.
+This is an old post that has been updated to reflect changes at the beginning of the year due to social distancing during in-person and synchronous teaching.

 The first day of school is usually full of excitement and smiles.
 It also sets the tone for the entire year.
 This year should be no different.
 Here are some ideas to help you kick it off right.

 1. Greet Your Students with a Warm Welcome

 There are so many fun social distance greetings you can use to welcome your students.
 Some of my favorites are the pinky wave, the air five the salute, and the heart fingers.
 They may not be able to see you smiling behind the mask, but they’ll know.
 The first day can be scary, so show them that they have a kind teacher who is excited to meet them.

 Make them feel welcome by showing them their desk, cubbies, etc. Be sure to have a name tag already made for your students.
 If a student that was not previously on your roster shows up, make a name tag as soon as possible.
 (You’ll also want to make sure you have extra sets of everything for these new additions.)
 This helps students feel like they have a place in your room and in your heart.

 3. Keep Your Students Engaged From the Start